ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Remove Mount

 Remove a mount from a ship.
+The ship must be docked in a waypoint that has the `Shipyard` trait, and must have the desired mount that it wish to remove installed.
+A removal fee will be deduced from the agent by the Shipyard.

 ### Example
 ```csharp